alouskho-creator/Syllas/privacy.md

 	•	Uploaded text or content you voluntarily provide

 This content is used solely to provide and improve the service.
+User content is only shared with third-party services after explicit user consent.

 c.
 Usage Data